1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Beamshots

-And the following comparisons you can make (these are right after turn on)
+And the following comparisons you can make (these are right after turning on)

 - Fenix TK22 TAC vs Olight Warrior 3